 - congestive cardiac failure or recent myocardial infarction (heart attack)

-- oestrogen therapy (e.g. oral contraceptive pill and hormone replacement therapy)
+- oestrogen therapy (e.g. oral contraceptive pill, oestrogen receptor and hormone replacement therapies)

 - older age (over 60 years)